Janilla26/Janilla26/README.md

 ### Hi there 👋

 - 🔭 I’m currently as web developer.
-- 🌱 I’m currently learning Vue.js & Angular.
+- 🌱 I’m currently learning Python.
-- 👯 I’m looking to collaborate on any social or purposeful project.
+- 👯 I’m Vice President oj JCI Portugal.
+Always looking to collaborate on any social or purposeful project.
-- 🤔 I’m looking for help to learn Angular.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have an identical twin.